mirsiadaty/Agent-FineTuned/README.md

 # Agent-FineTuned
 Full control over all major aspects of the LM agent.

 Choose to use a vendor-provided LM language model, from your vendor of choice.
 Or use a LM that you have downloaded on your machine.
 Use your choice of environment for LM inference.

-This example uses a local LM (qwq-32b-q8_0.gguf) running in 'llama_cpp'.
+This example uses a local QwQ language model (qwq-32b-q8_0.gguf).
+QwQ is the reasoning model of the Qwen series.
+This example runs the inference on 'llama_cpp'.
+Llama.cpp is a software library written in C/C++ designed for efficient inference of large language models.

 Defining the agents are fully customizable.
 This example defines three LM agents, plus three tools.